 Access and Equity Grievance Procedures

-assume that you have registered with the Access and Equity Office, have provided documentation
+you have registered with the Access and Equity Office, have provided documentation

 of your disability to the Access and Equity Office, and, if involving a faculty member,